classiebit/eventmie-pro-docs/resources/docs/1.4/admin/settings.md

 <br>

+#### Auto Timezone Conversion from Server-side to Client-side & vice versa.

+- Suppose the default timezone is `America/Los_Angeles` and a customer visiting the website from `India/Kolkata`, then the customer will see the date & time according to `India/Kolkata` timezone.

     ---

-#### Setting Default Timezone affects Events Date & Time that are storing in the database, they're converted accordingly.

-- Suppose the default timezone is `America/Los_Angeles` and a customer visiting the site from `India/Kolkata`, then the customer will see the date & time according to `India/Kolkata` timezone

->{info} i.e Auto Timezone Conversion from `Server-side` to `Client-side` & vice versa.
+    > {success} Eventmie Pro detects visitor's timezone and does all the conversions behind the scenes.

     ---

-> {success} Eventmie detects visitor's timezone and does all the conversions behind the scenes.

----

-> {warning} Please read the guidelines provided below each setting, and follow exactly mentioned, or else it may break down your site.